kamil-kw/kamil_cv_1st_project/README.md

 * Incorrect data send from form - fixed by providing correct names;
 * Multiple lines reacting in the same way - reduced in last stage of project;
-* Nav bar was hidden once animated fixed by z-index.
+* Nav bar was hidden once animated fixed by z-index;
+* Incorrect link to download file.

 ## 8. Credits